offlinehacker/ethertest/README.rst

 Documentation is avalible at `http://offlinehacker.x-truder.net/ethertest/ <http://offlinehacker.x-truder.net/ethertest/>`_

-We are trying to make this project as good as our knowlede about networking is, but we are still learning and we know you can make it even better!
+We are trying to make this project as good as our knowledge about networking is, but we are still learning and we know you can make it even better!

 **Any contributions in form of knowledge, comments, new ideas, bug reports and more